Beauty Expert Donna Fay points out 8 common mistakes when it comes to treating acne.

 Generally speaking, people tend to layer on several products when they don’t get the desired results in the first couple of days.
 Doing this may distress your skin even more.
 This can lead to even larger acne lesions, which are more than likely to pigment, and heal with spots and scars.

 Scrubbing your skin will worsen your acne.
 It compromises your skin’s protective barrier and increases irritation.
 Instead of scrubbing, try gently washing your skin with a non irritating pH-balanced cleanser to lessen the irritation.
 Also make sure you rinse thoroughly because the residue may irritate as well.

-Making the wrong choice when it comes to picking the right products.
+Making the wrong choise when it comes to picking the right products.

 Alcohol based, harsh cleansers and alkaline bar soaps may actually worsen acne.
 Look for products that are for acne prone skin or noncomedogenic.
 There are some ingredients found in products like sunscreen and moisturizer that are more likely to clog pores.
 Also avoid products that contain oil as it can clog pores and lead to breakouts.

 Picking at and popping pimples will prolong the healing time and raise the risk of scaring.
 Infected material may also get pushed further into the skin causing more swelling and redness.

 Waiting too long to see a professional.